cs1302uga/cs1302-tutorials/javafx/javafx.md

         Serial number of failed request:  23
         Current serial number in output stream:  24
       ```

-   1. A small, but blank, GUI app will appear on your screen.
-This may appear in another
-      desktop or minimized if your computer utilizes multiple windows.

    **If you receive an error message in the terminal,** then this error message is related to the
    JavaFX graphics renderer.
 By default, it attempts to perform hardware-accelerated rendering.